 Relocating & International Destinations: Some countries block Voice Over IP (VoIP) services and your Truespeed VoIP service may not work if you relocate it to a country that blocks VoIP service.
 Truespeed assumes no liability due to blocked VoIP traffic.

 In the event of the use of an ATA (Analog Telephone Adapter), the dial tone comes out of “line 1” and or “line 2” on the back of the adapter.
 In most residential account installs, Subscriber will connect a telephone to the back of the ATA.
 Subscriber can also however connect the Telephone Adapter “line 1” or “line 2” to any available telephone jack in the home.
 This setup MIGHT work but is not supported by Truespeed Technical Support department because of the many variables involved.
 Ensure your external (Bell) line to the building is no longer connected to the internal wiring or degraded sound quality and call stability will occur.

 5.0 General Terms

 (a) Inurement/Assignment: These Terms are binding upon and shall ensure to the benefit of the parties and their respective successors, heirs, executors, administrators, personal representatives and permitted assigns; provided, however, that the Subscriber shall not assign or transfer its rights or obligations under these Terms without the prior written consent of Truespeed.

-(c) Unenforceable Provisions: If any part of these Terms shall be invalid or not enforceable under applicable law, such part shall be ineffective to the extent of such invalidity or unenforceable part only, without in any way affecting the remaining parts of these Terms.
+(c) Unenforceable Provisions: If any part of these Terms shall be deemed invalid or not enforceable under applicable law, such part shall be ineffective to the extent of such invalidity or unenforceable part only, without in any way affecting the remaining parts of these Terms.